Skip to contents

 • Preparing calibration data: Presence records and background points are associate with predictor values and put together in a data.frame to be used in the ENM.

-• Data partitioning: The function divides your data using k-folds to prepare training and testing sets via a cross-validation process.
+• Data partitioning: The function divides your data to prepare training and testing sets via a cross-validation process.
+The partitioning methods available includes kfolds, subsample, and bootstrap.

 • Defining grid of model parameters: This helps setting up combinations of feature classes (FCs), regularization multiplier (RM) values (for Maxnet), and sets of predictor variables.
 An explanation of the roles of RMs and FCs in Maxent models see Merow et al. 2013.

 As with any function, we recommend consulting the documentation for more detailed explanations (e.g., help(prepare_data)).
-Now, let’s prepare our data for model calibration using prepare_data():
+Now, let’s prepare our data for model calibration using prepare_data(), using 4 k-folds as the partitioning method:

 # Prepare data for maxnet model